vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 HIS DATE.

-He has given the genealogy of his family since the time of Purnamanoratha who was a minister to King Yasaskara 1 of Kashmir (930 A. D.) Eight generations are shown to intervene between the first ancestor of this list, Purņa manoratha, and our commentator, Jayaratha.
+He has given the genealogy of his family since the time of Purnamanoratha who was a minister to King Yasaskara 1 of Kashmir (930 A. D.) Eight generations are shown to intervene between the first ancestor of this list, Purṇa manoratha, and our commentator, Jayaratha.
 Of these the fifth ancestor also, viz.
 Utpalaratha,? who was a minister to King Ananta of Kashmir (1028-1063 A. D.), is of known date.
 Thus if we allow, according to the ordinary practice of scholars, about a quarter of a century for each generation Jayaratha's time comes to be about the close of the 12th and the beginning of the 13th century A. D. The names of his direct ancestors are given below in the order of their succession :

-1. Pūrņamanoratha (930 A. D.) 2.
+1. Pūrṇamanoratha (930 A. D.) 2.
 Utpalaratha I. 3.
 Prakāśaratha.
 4. Süryaratha.
 5. Utpalaratha II. (circa 1028-63) 6.
 Samaratha.
 7. Gunaratha.
 8. Gungaratha.
 9. Srngāraratha.
 10. Jayaratha.

 Like Abhinavagupta and others, he also wrote both on Saivaism and poetics.
 At present we know of only the following three works of his :